anitaposch/learn-bitcoin/manuscript/500-security-measures.md

 Before you save large amounts on a new hardware wallet, you should check the functionality and the seed.

 When you set up the device initially, it creates the seed for you that you write down by hand (additionally the vendor, model and software version).
 Afterwards, you use the vendor software (or another software such as Electrum) and create the first Bitcoin address in your hardware wallet by clicking on "Receive".
 Then send a small amount to it from your previously installed smartphone wallet.
-If the amount on the hardware wallet has arrived -status "confirmed" - the first test was successful.
+If the amount on the hardware wallet has arrived - status "confirmed" - the first test was successful.

 Also, try sending from your hardware wallet to another wallet.
 For example, you can send a small amount to your smartphone wallet or another address of your hardware wallet.
 It doesn't particularly matter.
 The main thing is that you are testing a payment from the hardware wallet too.
 To do this you must check the receiving address on the hardware wallet and confirm sending with one or more clicks directly on the hardware wallet.
 This manual confirmation on the device makes hardware wallets secure as only you can press the buttons and no one can hit the buttons virtually over the internet.